 As the Good Food EXPO grew, FamilyFarmed recognized the need to facilitate connections between food and farm entrepreneurs who are seeking to start up or scale up, and investors and lenders who have shown increasing interest in the Good Food sector.
 This spawned the creation, in 2011, of the Good Food Financing & Innovation Conference, which includes pitches by selected businesses and a financing fair.

 In turn, the Financing & Innovation Conference spun off the Good Food Business Accelerator (GFBA).
 Launched in fall 2014, the Accelerator program provides competitively selected Fellows with an intensive six-month curriculum, mentorship, networking opportunities and connections with investors.
 Over those four years, 35 businesses have successfully completed the program, and most have enjoyed significant growth in which the entrepreneurs say the Accelerator has played a role.
-About half percent of the businesses that participated in its first cohort, two of which — Living Water Farms and Mint Creek Farm — are located in east central Illinois.
+About half percent of the businesses have been woman-owned and minority-owned, underscoring FamilyFarmed’s dedication to diversity.

 Between the Financing & Innovation Conference and the GFBA, FamilyFarmed has helped facilitate more than $50 million in equity and debt funding for Good Food businesses in recent years.
 And currently under development is a new extension program that will provide technical assistance to businesses that do not require or have the time for the broad spectrum of programming in GFBA.